-- 4.1 In applying the Group's accounting policies the PCC has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+- 4.1 The PCC should disclose the judgements that management has made in the process of applying the accounting policies and those that have the most significant effect on the amounts recognised in the financial statements.
 The critical judgements made in the Statement of Accounts are set out in Appendix B. - 4.2 The Statement of Accounts contains estimated figures that are based on assumptions made by the PCC about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty actual results could be different from the assumptions and estimates.
-The items to be presented in the Group Balance Sheet at 31 March 2019 for which there is a risk of adjustment in the following financial year are set out at Appendix B.
+The items to be presented in the Group Balance Sheet at 31 March 2021 for which there is a risk of material adjustment in the following financial year are set out at Appendix B. The valuer opinion of the Land and Building valuations has not yet been received for the Balance Sheet date, however given the continuing impact of the COVID19 pandemic it is expected that a material uncertainty will remain.

-5. THE MAIN TECHNICAL CHANGES FOR 2018-19
+5. THE MAIN TECHNICAL CHANGES FOR 2020-21